tillitis/tkey-ssh-agent/README.md

 steadily while generating/delivering the numbers.

 The companion host program `runrandom` can be used to output random numbers on stdout.
-The host program embeds the app binary and uploads it to the USB stick if needed.
+The host program embeds the app binary and loads it onto the USB stick if needed.
 If the stick is not in firmware mode, or is running another app, you'll need to unplug and plug it in again.
 You can build and use it like this:

 ```